 Everyone knows the feeling when they’ve been working a tough week, it’s 2 p.m. and your energy is low.
 You don’t want to slam another cup of coffee, but you’re not sure if you’re going to make it to the 5 o’clock bell.
 If that sounds familiar to people, it maybe time for a nap?

 If you’re thinking about taking a quick afternoon snooze, you might be wondering one thing: Are naps good for you?

-Let’s get into the benefits and drawbacks of naps and, along with the help of Casper, discuss how to get the best nap possible.
+Let’s get into the benefits and drawbacks of naps and discuss how to get the best nap possible.
 This video was made in partnership with Casper, who provided financial support as well as the mattress and sheets for us to rest on!

 The Benefits Of Naps